 On the ground floor at reception there is also a Parents Lounge where boarding parents are encouraged to sit and chat with each other, staff or the other boarders.
-Bathroom facilities, including showers are also available.
+Bathroom facilities, including showers, are also available as well as a kitchenette to make yourself a drink.
 The Head of Boarding and the Deputy Head of Boarding have their offices on the ground floor of the Boarding House.